 GRAMMY Award winner Jeff Tyzik is one of America’s most innovative and sought after pops conductors.
 Tyzik is recognized for his brilliant arrangements, original programming and engaging rapport with audiences of all ages.
-This is the sixth season that Tyzik has held The Dot and Paul Mason Principal Pops Conductor’s Podium at the Dallas Symphony Orchestra.
-He also serves as Principal Pops Conductor of the Detroit Symphony, Oregon Symphony and Florida Orchestra.
-This season, Tyzik will celebrate his 25th season as Principal Pops Conductor of the Rochester Philharmonic Orchestra.
+This is the seventh season that Tyzik has held The Dot and Paul Mason Principal Pops Conductor’s Podium at the Dallas Symphony Orchestra.
+He also serves as Principal Pops Conductor of both the Detroit Symphony and the Oregon Symphony.
+The 2019/20 season will mark Tyzik’s 26th season as Principal Pops Conductor of the Rochester Philharmonic Orchestra.

 Frequently invited as a guest conductor, Tyzik has appeared with over fifty orchestras including the Boston Pops, Cincinnati Pops, Milwaukee Symphony, Pittsburgh Symphony, Toronto Symphony, Indianapolis Symphony, Philadelphia Orchestra, Los Angeles Philharmonic, Orchestre Philharmonique de Monte Carlo, Malaysian Philharmonic Orchestra and the Royal Scottish National Orchestra.